 PPHI for its part has recorded zero incidents for 2022, except for Covid related injuries.
-GenThe Real Estate Company's horizontal affordable housing business unit ensures that all its projects observe the 5S of Good Housekeeping: Sort, Systematize, Sweep, Sanitize, and Self-Discipline.
+The Company's horizontal affordable housing business unit ensures that all its projects observe the 5S of Good Housekeeping: Sort, Systematize, Sweep, Sanitize, and Self-Discipline.
 All job sites have construction safety signages in place to constantly remind its personnel of the health and safety protocols being enforced in the Project.
+In 2023, with continuous implementation of its safety protocol, the total related injuries were reduced to only 2 intendents with no Covid related injuries reported.